When the BitBoost Tokens (BBT) were created, there were initially 100,000,000 BBT. No more BBT will ever be created, so this is the maximum supply.

 A burn is process that irrevocably destroys some tokens, permanently lowering the maximum supply.
 Our plan is to keep the maximum supply of BBT set to a number that is easy to use in calculations, so we will burn 50,000,000 BitBoost tokens, cutting the maximum supply exactly in half.

 A burn of BBT will not affect how BBT functions in any way.
-The price of creating a listing on The Block will remain the equivalent of 1 USD, as described above.
+The price of creating a listing on our blockchain-based marketplace will remain the equivalent of 1 USD, as described above.

 We are researching our options for conducting the burn, and once we have settled on the best technical approach, we will move forward, and there will be an announcement.
 Our goal is to accomplish this burn with no repercussions for current token holders.